yiguo-17/riffy/README.md

 ### Introduction

-Today you're going to make a little node app OF OUR OWN DESIGN that can take in user input and spit out appropriate output.
+Today you're going to make a little node app OF YOUR OWN DESIGN that can take in user input and spit out appropriate output.
 Because we're all node ninjas now!

 ### Objectives